NiclasScheiber/ServiceOptionRequest-in-ONE-Record/1R_GoodPractice_ServiceOptionRequest.md

 The overall vision is that stakeholders can use ONE Record as API for handling any additional process-relevant service in bilateral and multilateral environments.
 These services may be monetized, but can also be "free of charge" and be used to transmit a location-specific piece of information required to have a provider feed a given physical unit into the correct process.

-It has to be noted that, as of version v1 of this document, pricing and rating features are not yet modelled akin to the distribution logistic objects as to keep the approach clean and simple.
+It has to be noted that, as of this version of this document, pricing and rating features are not yet modelled akin to the distribution logistic objects as to keep the approach clean and simple.
 Nevertheless, if demand arises through fitting user stories, an addition is possible.

 ## Solution in current environment